From playing handyman around the house to embarrassing their kids, dads are experts at so many things!

 That’s not to say you don’t have a shot at finding a long-term job you love with a successful company that invests in its employees… But you certainly wouldn’t be alone if you found yourself searching for a new opportunity a couple of years in.

 Okay, so “follow your dreams” isn’t just advice proffered by well-meaning parents; we’ve heard it from anyone looking to inspire or make a 9-to-5 career feel less daunting.
-(It’s a great partner to the go-get-’em-Tiger reassurance that “you can be whatever you want.”
+(It’s a great partner to the “go-get-’em-Tiger” reassurance that you can be whatever you want.
+Take this advice with caution.)

 A great anecdote in a piece published in The Manual describes a man who works a traditional job, but takes afternoons off every Thursday to run a wildly popular barbecue joint, his passion.
 Could he be successful smoking meat and operating the restaurant full time?
 Maybe.
 But he doesn’t believe he’d love it as much if he did.